sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [x] B0010: "No sequence found" with `data/test[13].fas`.
+What these have in common is that they have only 1 entry. => Fixed - was using nth(1) instead of nth(0) - sometimes I forget that Rust, contrary to Julia, is 0-based.

 1. [x] Added a proper nucleotide colormap (RGB values from JalView).

 1. [x] Help dialog now sourced from an external file at _compile time_ using